blogramadhan/english-chat/MONGODB_ATLAS_SETUP.md

 **Fix:**
 1. Close unused connections
-2. Use connection pooling (sudah default di Mongoose)
+2. Use connection pooling (already default in Mongoose)
-3. Upgrade ke M10+ jika perlu
+3. Upgrade to M10+ if needed

 ## 📈 Scaling